AdaCore/spark2014/lrm/source/subprograms.rst

    .. centered:: **Verification Rules**

 #.
-In |SPARK|, a proceudre call shall not pass actual parameters
+In |SPARK|, a procedure call shall not pass actual parameters
-   which denote objects with overlapping locations, when at least one of corresponding formal parameters is of mode **out** or **in out**, unless the other corresponding formal parameter is of mode **in** and by-copy.
+   which denote objects with overlapping locations, when at least one of corresponding formal parameters is of mode **out** or **in out**, unless the other corresponding formal parameter is of mode **in** and is of a by-copy type.

 #.
 Likewise, it is not allowed in a call to pass an actual parameter, whose
    corresponding formal parameter is mode **out** or **in out**,